rmrk-team/rmrk-spec/standards/rmrk2.0.0/entities/nft.md

 }
 ```

+`id` is a 5-character string of _reasonable uniqueness_.
+The combination of base ID and resource id
+should be unique across the entire RMRK ecosystem which, if entropy of the Base ID is combined with
+a pseudo-randomly generated nanoid of a resource, is easy to satisfy.
+For JS-based implementations,
+we recommend using the [nanoid](https://www.npmjs.com/package/nanoid) package.

 If the resource is a Base, the `media` property is absent.
 Base should be a
 [Base ID computed field](base.md#computed-fields).

 If the resource is Media, the `base` property is absent.
 Media should be a URI like an IPFS hash.

+The `license` field, if present, should contain a link to a license (IPFS or static HTTP url), or an
+identifier, like `RMRK_nocopy` or `ipfs://ipfs/someHashOfLicense`.
+This is a license transfering
+copyright to the current owner.
+If omitted, it is assumed to be _Full rights with current owner_,
+meaning the owner can use the art for any commercial or non commercial activity.
+This use must cease
+with a transfer of ownership, so using an NFT one intends to sell as a company logo is probably not
+a good idea.

 If the resource has the `slot` property, it was designed to fit into a specific Base's slot.
 The
 baseslot will be composed of two dot-delimited values, like so: